AntJanus/WebDevelopment.META/Book/4-Better Developer/8-general-advice.md

 But there's so much more to version control.
 Think about those co-workers who can push and pull changes from the repo.
 The version control history works in terms of "deltas" or a written history of a file based on changes rather than saving an entire file with a copy every time.
 That means that you can merge your co-workers changes without messing up what you're working on right now.

 There are some features to help with that process of colaboration.
 For instance, there are "branches".
-If you imagine your file history like a large tree that spans upward with a single tree trunk heading the way, the tree trunk would be the "master" branch or the main branch while the others are supporting.
+If you imagine your file history like a large tree that spans upward, the tree trunk would be the "master" branch or the main branch while the others are supporting.
 Unlike a tree however, a project history can branch out and then come back together.

 Developers use branches to develop specific features that they can test out and work out without damaging the project's main history record.
-This can allow developers to start rewrites, refactors, or development of new features without pollutin the main history, while still allowing that developer to push out changes to the server and allow others to work on the same branch.
+This can allow developers to start rewrites, refactors, or development of new features without polluting the main history, while still allowing that developer to push out changes to the server and allow others to work on the same branch.
 A branch has its own history and when time comes, you can merge that branch into "master" and the branch's entire history merges into the main history with it.

 You can also delete branches or just leave them behind for when you have time.